Jump to Supply List

 I always get asked how I determine the spacing for my board and batten projects and the honest answer is…I just eyeball it!

 Start by laying out your boards and see what appeals to your eye.
 Once you have a general idea of how many boards you want for each wall, measure things out and get as close to even spacing as you can.
-You will almost NEVER be able to have exact spacing, but this type of trim work is very forgiving and small differences (an inch and a half or less) will not be noticed.
+You will rarely be able to have exact spacing, but this type of trim work is very forgiving, and small differences (an inch and a half or less) will not be noticed.

 2. Cut the Wood